 - Fantastic affiliate system

-I only discovered Binance six weeks ago, but it’s made quite the impression on me as it has catapulted itself as my favorite of all the best cryptocurrency exchange platforms of 2018.
+I’ve been using Binance for nearly two years now and it’s made quite the impression on me as it has catapulted itself as my favorite of all the best cryptocurrency exchange platforms of 2019.

 I love the interface – very straightforward and easy to use.